Phoenix is a hub for a number of memorable day trips that allow you to explore Arizona for the day and be back in town by night.

 The south rim of Grand Canyon National Park is a 3.5-hour drive from Phoenix.
 Take Interstate 17 north from Phoenix to Flagstaff.
 From Flagstaff take Route 180 northwest to the south entrance and the park's visitor center.
 Or take Highway 89 to Route 64 to the park's east entrance.

-The cultural community of Sedona is a mecca for art lovers and collectors.
+The cultural community of Sedona is a mecca for both art lovers and outdoor enthusiasts.
 Surrounded by the towering red sandstone cliffs of Oak Creek Canyon, Sedona’s deep red-rock buttes provide a beautiful backdrop to boutiques and art galleries selling authentic Native American and Southwestern arts and crafts.

 Visit Tlaquepaque (pronounced Tah-la-key-pock-ee), a shopping village named after a small Mexican town that was once that country’s leading producer of crafts and glassware.

 While in Sedona, explore the area in myriad ways:

 Sedona is a 2-hour drive from Phoenix.
 Take Interstate 17 north from Phoenix to Junction 179.